Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

-For long GRBs, the association with massive stars is now supported by four pieces of evidence: \begin{itemize} \item supernovae (SNe) accompanying a few nearby events \citep{hjo11}; \item detection of SN features in the spectra of ``rebrightenings" during GRB afterglow decay, at intermediate redshifts, most recently GRB 130427A ($z$=0.34, \citep{mel13}) up to $z\simeq1$ \citep{del03}; \item the host galaxies are spiral and irregular with active star formation typical for environments hosting core-collapse SN-Ic's \citep{kel08,ras08}; and \item a cosmological distribution of redshifts of long GRBs, consistent with the cosmic star formation rate \citep{wan10,gri12} (Fig. \ref{figSwift}). \end{itemize}

-The fact that $E^H_{rot}$ is about two orders of magnitude larger than $E_c$ in (\ref{EQN_EcEH}) allows for $E_k$ to be considerably larger than $\eta E_c$ even at modest efficiency.
-Additionally, black hole-disk systems can produce two-component outflows comprising an ultra-relativistic jet along their spin axis surrounding by a baryon-rich and possibly collimating disk wind.
-The first offers the potential for high energy emissions upon breakout from the stellar envelope, whereas the second offers the potential for an efficient explosion.
-In contrast, neutron stars may produce a one-component magnetic outflow, that may facilitate either one but not both.
+By (\ref{EQN_EcEHa}-\ref{EQN_EcEHb}), black holes allow $E_k$ to be considerably larger than $\eta E_c$, even at modest efficiencies.
+Additionally, black hole-disk systems can produce two-component outflows: an ultra-relativistic jet about their spin axis surrounded by a baryon-rich and possibly collimating disk wind.
+The first offers potential for gamma-ray emissions upon breakout from the stellar envelope, the second for an efficient supernova explosion.
+In contrast, neutron stars the one-component (magnetic and neutrino-driven) outflow of a neutron star may facilitate one but not both.